Mohani

 The festival has been variously described as a celebration of Hindu Goddess Durga slaying the demon Mahisasur, Goddess Chamunda destroying the demon Chunda and Indian emperor Ashoka renouncing arms in disgust after a particularly bloody battle and becoming a Buddhist.
 Mohani is celebrated according to the lunar calendar, so the dates are changeable.
 The main celebrations last for four days from the 8th to the 11th days of the bright half of Kaulā (कौला), the twelfth month in the lunar Nepal Era calendar.

+Etymology

+The modern name of the festival, Mohani, is derived from the Classical Newar word, mahani.
+According to Gautama Vajracharya, the word mahani derives from the Sanskrit word Mahanavami, literally the ninth great day, which is the name for the ninth day and the most important day of the festival.

 Family events

 Mohani starts with Nalāswane (नःलास्वने), the planting of barley seeds, on the first day of the fortnight.
 The seeds are planted in sand in earthen basins and small bowls.
 This is done in the shrine room at one's home and at the Agam Chhen (आगं छेँ) the house where the family's tutelary deity is installed.

 A week later, a family feast known as Kuchhi Bhoy (𑐎𑐹𑐕𑐶 𑐨𑑂𑐰𑐫𑑂) is held on the day of Ashtami, the eighth day of the fortnight as per the lunar calendar.
 Family members sit in a row for the feast with the eldest taking the place of honor at the top and the youngest at the bottom.

 The next day, known as Syākwa Tyākwa (स्याक्व त्याक्व), is Navami, the ninth day of the fortnight in the lunar calendar.
 Sacred rituals are performed at the shrine room of the tutelary deity.
 People also make sacred offerings to their tools of the trade, weighing scales, looms, machinery and vehicles.
 The Taleju Temple located at Kathmandu Durbar Square, Patan Durbar Square and Bhaktapur Durbar Square are opened to the public on this day only, and devotees visit the temple to offer worship to the goddess, who is also the tutelary deity of Nepal's Malla kings of old.
 The day ends with another grand family feast.

 The next day is Chālan (चालं), which occurs on Dashami, the tenth day of the fortnight.
 Family members go to the shrine room of their tutelary deity for a service.
 They receive bunches of barley shoots planted on the first day as sacred gifts.
 Dabs of red paste are put on their foreheads as a blessing.

 Other ceremonies consist of chopping up an ash gourd painted with the face of the devil at the shrine house of the tutelary deity.
 In some localities, participants parade through the streets holding ceremonial swords aloft prior to the event.
 The procession is known as Pāyā (पाया).
 The festivities end with another family feast in the evening.